carpentries/instructor-training/instructors.md

 Those moments are what build a community that continues living in hope and adventure, especially important in times of fear and division.
 I teach to make those moments possible for myself and for others.

+### Jason Williams

+I am fascinated and privileged to have the opportunity to work at the intersection of the *biological* and the *technological*.
+Working in the world of bioinformatics and education, I actually spend a fair amount of time traveling to institutions across the U.S. and abroad.
+I'm amazed at the people I get to work with and believe Software Carpentry's mission creates an opportunity to *add* the *distinctiveness* of our learners and their perspectives to *our own* unique approach to education. *Adapting* the scientific *culture* of our leaners to *service us* in our grand mission will undoubtedly lead to a *more perfect* world with a harmony of thought and purpose the world has never witnessed.
+Collaboration is key to having thousands of scientists *working as one* - to me this idea is irresistible.
+As Greg Wilson has said "We are braver together than we are alone."